Jan Espen Kruse

 Jan Espen Kruse (born 9 July 1956) is a Norwegian journalist and correspondent.

-He was born in Larvik.
+He was born in Stavern.
 In 1990 he joined the Norwegian Broadcasting Corporation's foreign news desk, and from 1991 to 1996 he was their correspondent in Moscow.
 From 2003 to 2007 he held the same position in Washington, DC, and in 2018 he was hired for a new stint in Moscow.
+He also acts as an advisor and political commentator on all things concerning Russia and the Middle East.

+In private

+Jan Espen Kruse has a wife named Julia Kruse and 4 kids: Christine Kruse, Birgitte Kruse, Camilla Kruse & Pavel Henry Kruse.
+They have on occasion appeared in Norwegian tabloids as well as Norwegian newspapers.